“If it is not in the TCMS then we do not do it”, and the converse: “If we do it then it is in the TCMS”.

 - Your Test Plan dashboard

 The navigation bar consists of the Main menu, Help menu and Personal menu.
 When you click over a menu item, a sub-menu appears.
-To navigate to a previous screen, click on the breadcrumb located below the menu bar.

 The home screen contains a list of Test Runs associated with the user and a graphical display showing their completion status.
 To access a Test Run, click on its name.